nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Viewing upcoming lessons : `remind`

-Displays a list of upcoming lessons that ends within the next 48 hours
+Displays a list of upcoming lessons that ends within the next 48 hours.
+- Lesson cards in the reminder list do not display the date range and the cancelled dates, if any.

 Format: `remind`